raiden-network/spec/smart_contracts.rst

 - ``transferred_amount``: The monotonically increasing counter of the partner's amount of tokens sent.
 - ``locked_amount``: The sum of the all the tokens that correspond to the locks (pending transfers) contained in the merkle tree.
 - ``locksroot``: Root of the merkle tree of all pending lock lockhashes for the partner.
-- ``signature``: Elliptic Curve 256k1 signature of the channel partner on the balance proof data.
+- ``signature``: Elliptic Curve 256k1 signature of the channel partner on the :term:`balance proof` data.
 - ``closing_participant``: Ethereum address of the channel participant who calls this contract function.

 ..
 Note::
     Only a participant may close the channel.

-    Only a valid signed balance proof from the channel partner (the other channel participant) must be accepted.
-This balance proof sets the amount of tokens owed to the participant by the channel partner.
+    Only a valid signed :term:`balance proof` from the channel partner (the other channel participant) must be accepted.
+This :term:`balance proof` sets the amount of tokens owed to the participant by the channel partner.

 **Update non-closing participant balance proof**

 Called after a channel has been closed.
-Can be called by any Ethereum address and allows the non-closing participant to provide the latest balance proof from the closing participant.
+Can be called by any Ethereum address and allows the non-closing participant to provide the latest :term:`balance proof` from the closing participant.
 This modifies the stored state for the closing participant.

 ::